About Us

 McLean_J_Picture_About_Me

-Jeff McLean is a Washington State Licensed Mental Health Counselor Associate (LMHCA).
-He received MA degree in Clinical Mental Health Counseling from Liberty University.
+Jeff McLean, Washington State Licensed Mental Health Counselor Associate (LMHCA) and National Certified Counselor (NCC), earned his MA degree in Clinical Mental Health Counseling from Liberty University.

-Jeff specializes in working with first responders and their adolescents who are experiencing mental health concerns, such as difficulty sleeping, depression, anxiety, nightmares, anger, stress, trauma, thoughts of suicide, emotional withdrawal, relationship issues, addictions, and post-traumatic stress.
+Jeff specializes in working with first responders and their adolescents experiencing mental health concerns such as difficulty sleeping, depression, anxiety, nightmares, anger, stress, trauma, thoughts of suicide, emotional withdrawal, relationship issues, addictions, and post-traumatic stress.
+His commitment to the counseling profession is further exemplified by his adherence to the highest standards of ethical and professional practice as an NCC, which underscores his expertise and dedication to providing quality care.

-Jeff accommodates shift work and sees clients at inLife Clinic or through Telehealth.
-To take the first step towards healing and recovery, make a request to schedule a free 15-minute phone consultation with Jeff by calling inLife Clinic at (425) 822-3252.
+Jeff accommodates shift work and offers his services at inLife Clinic or through Telehealth, recognizing the importance of flexibility in meeting the needs of his clients.
+To take the first step towards healing and recovery, individuals are encouraged to schedule a free 15-minute phone consultation with Jeff by calling inLife Clinic at (425) 822-3252.

-Jeff is a member of the American Counseling Association (ACA) and is committed to ongoing professional development and staying up to date with the latest research and best practices in counseling.
+As a member of the American Counseling Association (ACA), Jeff is committed to ongoing professional development and staying current with the latest research and best practices in counseling.
+This dedication ensures that he provides the most effective support possible to those he serves.

 Client Comments